KarlTaal/my-photo-blog-share/README.md

 ## Projects

 - `mpbs-fe`: Angular front-end application
-- `mpbs-be`: Go Land backend application with Echo framework for REST API
+- `mpbs-be`: Go Lang backend application with Echo framework for REST API
 - `mpbs-protobuf`: Protobuf repository for proto contracts between backend and front-end.
 No gRPC is used.
 Protos are used solely as a common source for REST API messages as json.
 - `github.workflows`: Github Actions workflows